How Percentage is different from Percentile?

 Difference Percentage And Percentile

-Feature |
+Feature | Percentile | Percentage |

-Measures ranking among given values |
+Definition | A Fraction of 100 | Measures ranking among given values |

-nth |
+Symbol | % | nth |

-Calculate the relative position in a set of data |
+Purpose | Calculate the exact proportion | Calculate the relative position in a set of data |

-Used in growth rates, discounts, and marks |
+Usage | Used in growth rates, discounts and marks | Used in exams, analytics and surveys |

 Real-Life Examples